loremipsumdonec/optimizely-testframework/README.md

 > The framework is currently not available in any public nuget feed.

-Create a test project and then install the nuget `Lorem.Testing.Optimizely.CMS`.
-If the project uses Search and Navigation and you need to test code that can directly or indirectly call Search and Navigation, then you will also need to install `Lorem.Testing.Optimizely.SearchAndNavigation`.
+Create a test project and install the packages listed below, need to be same version as web project.
+Then install `Lorem.Test.Optimizely.CMS` and add a project reference to _web project_.

+- EPiServer.CMS.Core
+- EPiServer.CMS.AspNet
+- EPiServer.CMS.UI.Core
+- EPiServer.CMS.UI.AspNetIdentity
+- EPiServer.Framework

 #### Access to Web.config

 The framework needs to have access to the same _Web.config_ used by the web project.
-The easiest way is to add a link in the test project that points to _Web.config_ in the web project.
-Edit the project file (_*. csproj_) and add the `ItemGroup` element below where `Include` has the relative path to _Web.config_ in the web project.
+The easiest way is to add a link in the test project that points to _Web.config_.
+Edit the project file (_*. csproj_) and add an `ItemGroup` element where attribute `Include` has the relative path to _Web.config_.
 Build the test project and check that _Web.config_ is in the output directory.

 ```xml
 <Project>